42mcmaster/artificialIntelligence/ai01LessonIntro.md

-# Week 1 Lesson 1: What is Artificial Intelligence?
+# AI Lesson 01: What is Artificial Intelligence?

 ## Learning Objectives
 - Define artificial intelligence and distinguish it from traditional programming